Joint analysis of anisotropic power spectrum, bispectrum and trispectrum: application to N-body simulations: Introduction

 In this work for the first time the anisotropic redshift space power spectrum, bispectrum and i-trispectrum statistics are considered together in a single, joint data-vector.
 After modelling and measuring all quantities from simulations up to the quadrupole level, we quantify the additional constraining power of each term and their complementarity with a full Markov Chain Monte Carlo exploration of the posterior of the relevant cosmological parameters.

 For this analysis to be relevant for current and future galaxy clustering data-sets in terms of statistical error and signal-to-noise, we randomly sub-sample the matter particles in the simulations down to an object density of $n_\mr{p}=5\times 10^{-4}$ $(h\mr{Mpc}^{-1})^3$, together with re-scaling the covariance matrix to simulate an effective volume of $25$ $(h^{-1}\mr{Gpc})^3$.
+As a reference in Table \ref{tab:surveys_specs} we report observed volume, number of tracers, expected signal to noise and redshift range for BOSS + eBOSS\footnote{\url{http://sdss.org/science/final-bao-and-rsd-measurements/}}, DESI \cite{Aghamousa:2016zmz} and PFS\footnote{\url{http://member.ipmu.jp/masahiro.takada/pfs_whitepaper.pdf}} surveys.

 The rest of the paper is organised as follows.
 The methodology is presented in Section \ref{sec:methodology}, where the simulations (\ref{sec:simulations}), the theoretical models for the statistics (\ref{sec:theo_models}), the chosen model's parameters (\ref{sec:choice_params}) and the multipole expansion (\ref{sec:multipoles_exp}) are described.
 We conclude this section with a brief recap of the estimator used to measure all the data-vector terms (\ref{sec:estim}), a formalism review for both signal-to-noise ratio and Fisher forecasts analysis (\ref{sec:sn_an_fisher}), and the analysis description (\ref{sec:analysis_setup}).